 - Cane sugar/demerara sugar: Granulated sugar (brown or white) is mixed with ground cinnamon which the cookies are then rolled in.
 This helps to give them a crisp, crunchy outer shell.

-Once baked, allow the vegan molasses cookies to sit on the baking tray for a couple of minutes before transferring to a cooling rack.
+Step 6: Once baked, allow the vegan molasses cookies to sit on the baking tray for a couple of minutes before transferring them to a cooling rack.

-- Cinnamon molasses cookies: Ginger, although incredibly tasty, is a very punchy strong flavour and let's face it, it's not for everyone.
+- Cinnamon Molasses Cookies - Ginger, although incredibly tasty, is a very punchy strong flavor and let's face it, it's not for everyone.
 Feel free to swap out the ground ginger with additional ground cinnamon in this recipe.

-- Coconut sugar: For a lower refined sugar you can use coconut sugar in place of soft brown sugar and the cane sugar coating.
+- Refined Sugar-Free - For a lower refined sugar you can use coconut sugar in place of soft brown sugar and the cane sugar coating.
 If using coconut sugar, do note that your cookies won't spread quite as much as with soft brown sugar.
 I've tested these biscuits with both and the use of cane sugar makes a huge difference in helping the cookies to spread out and get crinkly.

-- Nut-free: If you're looking to avoid nuts, you can swap out the cashew butter out for tahini.
+- Nut-Free - If you're looking to avoid nuts, you can swap out the cashew butter for tahini.

-- Cashew-free: I've tried these molasses cookies with both peanut butter and tahini which were both delicious, but bear in mind that whatever butter you use will have a strong effect on the end flavor of your cookies.
-So if you're not a tahini fan, I wouldn't recommend going that route.
+- Cashew-Free - I've tried these molasses cookies with both peanut butter and tahini which were both delicious, but bear in mind that whatever butter you use will have a strong effect on the end flavor of your cookies.

 These cookies will be slightly firm/crunchy once freshly baked and will soften after the first day.
 They will last in a sealed container for up to a week.